elemental/Elemental/doc/source/core/dist_matrix.rst

       :math:`[M_C,M_R] \leftarrow [\star,M_R]` redistribution on the adjoint of `A`.

-   .. cpp:function:: void TransposeFrom( const DistMatrix<T,STAR,MC>& A )
+   .. cpp:function:: void TransposeFrom( const DistMatrix<T,STAR,MC>& A, bool conjugate=false )

       Same as the corresponding :cpp:func:`DistMatrix\<T>::AdjointFrom`, but
-      with no conjugation.
+      with no conjugation by default.

-   .. cpp:function:: void TransposeFrom( const DistMatrix<T,MR,STAR>& A )
+   .. cpp:function:: void TransposeFrom( const DistMatrix<T,MR,STAR>& A, bool conjugate=false )

       Same as the corresponding :cpp:func:`DistMatrix\<T>::AdjointFrom`, but
-      with no conjugation.
+      with no conjugation by default.

 Special cases used in Elemental
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^